 Specific changes at the molecular level or mechanisms for protein synthesis are not expected in state assessment.

 8.MS-LS3-4(MA).
-Develop and use a model to show that sexually reproducing organisms have two of each chromosome in their nucleus, and hence two variants (alleles) of each gene that can be the same or different from each other, with each chromosome acquired at random from both parents.
+Develop and use a model to show that sexually reproducing organisms have two of each chromosome in their nucleus, and hence two variants (alleles) of each gene that can be the same or different from each other, with one random assortment of each chromosome passed down to offspring from both parents.

-Clarification Statements:
+Clarification Statement:

-Examples of models can include Punnett squares, diagrams, and simulations.
+Examples of models can include Punnett squares, diagrams (e.g., simple pedigrees), and simulations.

-Focus should be on dominant-recessive pattern of inheritance.
+State Assessment Boundary:

+State assessment will limit inheritance patterns to dominant-recessive alleles only.

 LS4.
 Biological Evolution: Unity and Diversity